 The Yankees signed him in July of 1942, after he had been released by Cincinnati.
 New York needed an extra catcher because their starter, Bill Dickey had been injured.
 Hemsley ended up hitting .294 in the 31 games he appeared in for New York that season which got him an invite back the following year when he became Dickey’s primary backup.
 By 1944 Dickey was in military service and Hemsley pretty much shared the Yankee catching position with Mike Garbark.
 Though he was already 37 years-old at the time, Rollie thrived with the added playing time, hitting a solid .268 and earning his fifth and final All Star game nod.

 During the 1945 spring training season, rookie catcher Aaron Robinson impressed the Yankee brass enough to feel they could sell Hemsley to the Phillies.
 Rollie was 40-years-old when he played his last game in the majors in 1947.
 He later became a big league coach for many years.
 He ended up catching in 1,482 big league games.
-He shares his birthday with this Yankee starting pitcher.
+He shares his birthday with this Yankee starting pitcher and this long-ago Yankee outfielder.

 Here are the seven other Yankee catchers who have made the AL All Star team during their careers in pinstripes: